Updated test results valid for July 2020.

 - Easily break through the Great Firewall and access any online content you want.

 - Get around China’s VPN restrictions by using obfuscation measures.
-(Even though China restricts most VPNs, it is still perfectly legal to utilize a VPN for personal use.)
+(Even though China restricts most VPNs, it is generally legal to utilize a VPN for personal use.)

-- Keep your data and browsing history secure, safe, and private from third parties.
-(China monitors all online activity, but a VPN will encrypt your traffic and conceal your activities online.)
+- Keep your data and browsing activities secure, safe, and private from third parties.
+(China monitors all online activity, but a VPN will encrypt your traffic and conceal your online activities from snooping eyes.)

 Which VPN is best for China?

 IMPORTANT: Before you get to China, be sure to download and install your VPN service on all the devices you want to use.
-This is because VPN websites will be completely blocked in China, therefore limiting your access and ability to any VPN provider.
+This is because VPN websites will be completely blocked in China, therefore limiting your access and ability to purchase any VPN subscription.

-ExpressVPN is the go-to choice for people in China looking to easily get around censorship and also achieve great speeds.
-While it is slightly more expensive than other options, it remains the best solution for those in China who are looking for a fast, consistent solution to avoid all internet censorship.
-It is also currently the best VPN for Netflix, which also works for people in China.
+ExpressVPN is the go-to choice for people in China if you want to easily unblock websites and also achieve great speeds.
+While it is slightly more expensive than some other VPNs, it remains the best solution for those in China looking for fast and reliable connections.

 Another advantage with ExpressVPN is that you can use their VPN on all types of devices – from computers and phones to tablets, routers, and TV boxes.
-Their customer service is also top notch with 24/7 live chat support and numerous information guides on their website here.
+Their customer service is also top notch with 24/7 live chat support and numerous information guides on their website.
+In China, you may be somewhat limited to desktop devices that can utilize the unblocking features (mobile devices may not work) – but this is common with all VPNs in China.

-ExpressVPN allows all torrenting on all their servers and is one of the few no logs VPN services that have been proven in real life.
-Their applications utilize very advanced leak protection settings, which will secure your data from any leaks.
-The ExpressVPN apps also have a “Network Lock” feature to ensure all traffic is encrypted through the VPN, even if you are internet connection temporarily drops.
+ExpressVPN allows torrenting on all their servers and is one of the few no logs VPN services that have been verified and audited.
+Their applications utilize advanced leak protection settings to secure your IP address and DNS requests and stay private.
+The ExpressVPN apps have a “Network Lock” feature to ensure all traffic is encrypted through the VPN, even if your internet connection drops.

 How to use ExpressVPN in China